dragos-vacariu/Python-Projects/pyplay mp3 player/pyplay mp3 player v3/readme.txt

 As long as you keep all your .backup files, you will always be able to undo any change the Script has done to your Mp3 Files.

-The .PNG files from "installation of pip libraries guide" have no functional impact, they are just a guide of how to install libraries, in order to use this script.
+The .PNG files from "installation of pip libraries guide" are just a guide of how to install libraries in order to use this script.

 clear.mp3 is a file used to clear the playback when making some changes for the file currently loaded.